tenancy/docs/docs/hyn/5.2/events.md

 Namespace: `Hyn\Tenancy\Events\Hostnames`.

-The hostname models has a few additional events;
+The hostname models has a few additional events:

 - Attached: the hostname was attached to a website.
 - Detached: the hostname was removed from a website.